ekko-realtime/deploy/README.md

 - clone this repository to your local machine using `git clone`
 - `cd` into the folder and run `npm install` to install all dependencies
 - run `cdk bootstrap` — this will initialise some AWS infrastructure to allow you to deploy using `cdk`.
 (If you have already run this command for the AWS region you're deploying to, it will return an error that you can safely ignore.)
-- run `cdk deploy "*" --outputs-file cdk-outputs.json` to deploy all the ekko server infrastructure on AWS.
+- run `cdk deploy "*" --outputs-file cdk-outputs.json` to deploy all the Ekko server infrastructure on AWS.
     - the `aws-cdk` CLI tool will confirm that you want to deploy infrastructure, and it will do so for each of the two stacks this code deploys
     - all relevant variables and endpoints will be printed to the terminal at the end of deployment, and those variables are also stored in a `cdk-outputs.json` file that was generated during the deployment process.